flash62au/WiTcontroller/README.md

   Sumner Patterson is developing an app to help find the appropriate pot values for ``THROTTLE_POT_NOTCH_VALUES``.

+### instructions for optional use of a voltage divider to show the battery charge level

+TBA

 ## Change Log

+### V1.47
+- support for optionally using a voltage divider to show the battery charge level

 ### V1.46
 - support for optionally using a potentiometer (pot) instead of the encoder for the throttle